-Under the heading of strengthening resilience to natural disasters and climate change, the RPF aims to continue to support regional and single-country activities that help the PIC9 strengthen their resilience against natural disasters and climate change.
-PICs combine high exposure to frequent and damaging natural hazards with low capacity to manage the resulting risks.
+Under the heading of strengthening resilience to natural disasters and climate change, the Regional Partnership Framework (RPF) aims to continue to support regional and single-country activities that help the nine Pacific island countries (PIC9) strengthen their resilience against natural disasters and climate change.
+The Pacific island countries (PICs) combine high exposure to frequent and damaging natural hazards with low capacity to manage the resulting risks.
 Vulnerability is exacerbated by poor planning, which has increased losses and exposure to natural disasters, and by climate change, which is predicted to amplify the magnitude of cyclones, droughts, and flooding.
 Sea level rise will worsen coastal erosion and salinization of freshwater resources and increase the severity of storm surges, which will be particularly damaging in atoll islands and low-lying areas.
 All these impacts adversely affect agriculture, fisheries, coastal zones, water resources, health and ecosystems and the communities that rely upon them.
 The cost of inaction is substantial.
 Investments in disaster proofing and climate resilience cost substantially less than rebuilding after a disaster.
 The WBG will ensure that at least 35 percent of the total portfolio will directly or indirectly support climate-related co-benefits.
 The RPF further identifies a range of regional and country-specific interventions including vulnerability assessment and disaster risk planning, financing and insurance initiatives for climate risks and natural hazards, as well as support to resilience building interventions in areas such as transport, agriculture and water supply.